jasonedwardsoto/PyBank/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-analysis of the script is given below:
+Analysis of the script is given below:

   ```text
   Financial Analysis